AllenNeuralDynamics/aind-mri-targeting/README.md

 P
 ### Pull requests

 For internal members, please create a branch.
 For external members, please fork the repository and open a pull request from the fork.
-We'll primarily use [Angular](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit) style for commit messages.
+We'll primarily use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary) style for commit messages.
 Roughly, they should follow the pattern:
 ```text
 <type>(<scope>): <short summary>
 ```